 Historical research, influential figures throughout the ages, religion, art, music, geography, simple economics, and scientific advancements are included in all history courses.
 Collaborative project-based learning and research and integration with other curricular areas are important parts of the history program.

 Art, vocal and instrumental music, and drama experiences extend students’ opportunities and facility for creative expression.
 Songs, plays, and art relating to literature, history, and religion are explored in a number of different media.
 The choirs perform in school and travel throughout the community all year long.
+For visual arts see our new Art in Action program.

 Technology is taught as an essential 21st century skill and is embedded in all middle school classes.
 In computer classes, students are taught to use technology as a tool to enhance all academic pursuits, especially in research and the production of polished reports and assignments.
 They also learn to be critical consumers of media, sifting through the over-abundance of material on the Internet to select valuable, useful information.